nhsconnect/nhsapp-fido-client-android/README.md

 To use the client in your own application, you need to add a Maven reference to your build configuration.

-## Getting started

-You need to generate and reference the Maven artifacts for your own project until they are available in the Maven central repository.
+Releases can be found on [Maven Central](https://mvnrepository.com/repos/central), or see the instructions below for makng changes and generating your own artifacts locally.

 ### Generating Maven artifacts

 To generate a new set of Maven artifacts once you have made a code change:

-1. Update the pom version number in `fidoclient/build.gradle` if required.
+1. Update the build version in `fidoclient/build.gradle`

+    ```groovy
+    ext.build_version = '1.0.3-SNAPSHOT'
+    ```
+    Ensure to remove the `-SNAPSHOT` suffix for publishing to the releases repository.

-2. Build and publish the artifacts:
+2. Build and publish the artifacts to the local Maven repository:

     ```console
-    ./gradlew uploadArchives
+    $ ./gradlew clean build publishAllPublicationsToLocalMavenRepository
     ```

-3. You now have a local Maven repository in the FIDO UAF client's `maven` folder.
-Reference this in your Android build configuration.
-For example:
+3. There are separate local repositories configured for snapshot and release builds.
+Reference the local snapshot Maven repository in your Android project.

-    ```console
+    ```groovy
     allprojects {
       repositories {
         maven {
-          "file:./path/to/fido/client/maven"
+          "file:./path/to/nhsapp-fido-client-android/fidoclient/build/maven/snapshots"
         }
       }
     }

     dependencies {
-      implementation 'com.nhs.online.fidoclient:fidoclient:1.0.3'
+      implementation 'io.github.nhsconnect:fido-uaf-client-android:1.0.3-SNAPSHOT'
     }
     ```